 Measuring the coefficients of friction repeatedly on the same measuring area in up to 12 cycles - Continuous static friction

-Measuring the coefficients of friction for different samples or different areas for one sample for easy comparison - Load-dependency
+Measuring the coefficients of friction for different samples or different areas of one sample for easy comparison - Load-dependency

 Measuring the coefficients of friction depending on different normal loads - Speed-dependency